marcelpatrick/DestroyButton/README.md

   - OnBeginPlay(),
     - set input mode to be for both game and UI (to allow the player to both control the pawn and click on the screen),
     - set cursor to be visible,
-    - get all actors of class AActor and store the first one in the array of actors,
+    - get all actors with tag "ExplodeActor" and store the first one in the array of actors,
-    - Save the first actor of the array into an AActor variable (because, for this example, there will only be one actor in the world)
+    - Save the first actor of the array into an AActor variable
     - define DestroyActor() using the actor object and calling the Destroy() function on it
 ```cpp
 #include "Kismet/GameplayStatics.h"